Microsoft Windows 10 review

 Minimum CPU: 1GHz or faster, Minimum GPU: DirecX 9 or later with WDDM 1.0 driver, Minimum RAM: 1GB (32-bit), 2GB (64-bit), Hard disk space: 16GB (32-bit), 20GB (64-bit)

 The launch of Windows 10 is the most important single event in home computing in years.
-The new operating system is free to those using Windows 7 and Windows 8 (If you’re wondering why it’s not called Windows 9 then our friends at Alphr can try and explain) and that alone is a huge change in strategy for Microsoft and a huge boon for PC users.
+The new operating system is free to those using Windows 7 and Windows 8 and that alone is a huge change in strategy for Microsoft and a huge boon for PC users.

 The first big advantage is of course you’re not paying for it.
 That means anyone using a relatively modern PC can update to the new operating system today.
 As far as typical home PC users are concerned, Windows 7 and 8 could be practically eradicated overnight, getting most of the PC population onto the most modern and up-to-date OS.

 That means for the first time since the heyday of Windows XP, some ten years ago, there’s no excuse not to be using Microsoft’s current operating system.
-This is a huge boon for everyone and it means more people using the latest versions of apps, better security support and a consistent experience across multiple devices.
+This is a huge boon for everyone and it means more people using the latest versions of apps, better security support and a consistent experience across multiple devices - for more on the latest Windows 10 news see IT Pro.

 Speaking of multiple devices, you can install Windows 10 on your PC, laptop or tablet today (or any hybrid laptop-tablet type thing for that matter).
 It’s coming to Windows Phone 8 handsets shortly and even the Xbox One is getting in on the act too (see, how to setup Xbox One game streaming on Windows 10).
 That’s because developers will now be able to more easily roll out apps across all these platforms at once, so a new version of Netflix will appear on all of them at once, be based on the same code, yet appear different depending on the screen size and input device.
 Clever stuff.